Chaintech-Network/ComposeMultiplatformMediaPlayer/README.md

 **Reel Viewing:** Enjoy reel viewing with support for horizontal and vertical scrolling.

-**Customizable Controls:** Customize controls such as enabling/disabling pause/resume functionality and adjusting the appearance and visibility of the seek bar.
+**Customizable Controls:** Enable/disable pause/resume functionality and adjust the appearance and visibility of the seek bar, along with various control icons and colors.

 ## Installation